 where $\hat{\theta}$ denotes the maximum-likelihood estimate for the network parameters, $d$ denotes the dimension (i.e., number of free parameters) of $G$, and $m$ is the number of records in $D$.
 In \cite{ramsey2017million}, the decomposable score for the FGES method is defined by the sum of the second and third terms in equation \ref{eq:4} that is also known as the BIC, i.e.,

-where $\lambda$ is the hyperparameter of the BIC score. \paragraph{\textbf{BFGES}} Similar to the GOLEM method, the FGES method has difficulties in discovering DAGs with higher number of nodes and edges, and a limited number of samples, as illustrated in \cite{zheng2018dags}.
-While the $\log{p(G)}$ term is neglected in the BIC scoring \ref{eq:4-1}, this term can play a dominant role in model selection of large scale graphs \cite{eggeling2019structure}.
+where {$\lambda_{\textrm{FGES}}$} is the hyperparameter of the BIC score. \paragraph{\textbf{BFGES}} Similar to the GOLEM method, the FGES method has difficulties discovering DAGs with a higher number of nodes and edges, and a limited number of samples, as illustrated in \cite{zheng2018dags}.
+While the $\log{p(G)}$ term is neglected in the BIC scoring \ref{eq:4-1}, this term can play a dominant role in model selection of large-scale graphs \cite{eggeling2019structure}.
 In our proposed Bayesian FGES algorithm, considering the equations \ref{eq:2} and \ref{eq:3}, we derive the decomposable version of equation \ref{eq:4} as follows

 where $d_i$ denotes the number of parameters for the structure of $X_i$ and its parents.
 The procedure of deriving equation \ref{eq:5} is quite similar to that of equation \ref{eq:4-1}, but without ignoring the prior probability.
 If we assume a uniform prior for the existence of an edge, all three probabilities of $X_i \leftarrow X_j$, $X_i \rightarrow X_j$ and $X_i \dots X_j$ ($X_i$ and $X_j$ are not connected) are equal to $\frac{1}{3}$.
 Since the probability of $X_i$ not being a parent of “$X_j$ is equal to $\frac{2}{3}$", then ${p(G)}= {\frac{1}{3}}^{N_G}\times {\frac{2}{3}}^{\bigl(\frac{(n^2-n)}{2}-N_{G}\bigl)}$, where $N_{G}$ an $n$ are the number of edges and number of nodes in graph $G$, respectively.
 Similar to the FGES algorithm, in the BFGES algorithm, we start with an empty graph, which means that $p(G)$ is the probability of a graph $G$ with no edges.
 As a result, the algorithm starts with